C1: Clean seas: marine litter

 Assessment of change

-The time series for C1ci, mean probability that benthic trawl surveys contain a litter item, is from 2012 to 2019 which is not yet long enough to produce an assessment for medium and long-term time periods.
+The time series for C1ci, mean probability that benthic trawl surveys contain a litter item, is from 2012 to 2019 which is not yet long enough to produce an assessment for the medium and long-term time periods.

 An increase (or deterioration) was observed in the Greater North Sea region, but a decrease (or improvement) was observed in the Celtic Seas region over the most recent 5 years for which trends can be assessed (2013 to 2018).
 However, it is important to note that assessment results reported here are not directly comparable with other analyses published elsewhere that use different methodologies to explore these indicators or are based on alternative datasets.